geomoose/gm3/docs/howto/change-highlight-colors.md

 ## GeoMoose vector styles

 All vector styles are styled using the Mapbox GL Styles format.
-It is Javascript/JSON friendly and well documented here.
-TODO: INSERT LINK.
+It is Javascript/JSON friendly and well documented (here)[https://docs.mapbox.com/mapbox-gl-js/style-spec/].

 ## Change the highlight color

-Pass `resultsStyle.highlight` into the `loadMapbook` options.
+Pass `resultsStyle.highlight` into the `Application` constructor options.

 Example: